garry0D/coding-gods-and-manifestos/README.md

 - Seen as strange to not be on your phone in the tube

 “Industrial societies and its future” was written by Ted Kaczynski in 1995 and firstly published in the Washington post.
-Ted Kaczynski is also known as the UNABOMBER an individual who mailed bombs to institutions that went against his view on society and how its technological and economical base should be eradicated.
+Ted Kaczynski is also known as the UNABOMBER, a serial bomber who sent  mail bombs (between 1978-1995).
+The bombings were determined by his later released manifesto (1995) he states th need for technological and economical base within a society should be eradicated.
 His manifesto critiques society and explains his view on it.
 *“This system, he wrote, destroys nature and suppresses individual freedom.
 In short, humans adapt to machines rather than vice versa, resulting in a society hostile to human potential.”*

 208. *Organization-dependent technology DOES regress when the social organization on which it depends breaks down.
 Example: When the Roman Empire fell apart the Romans’ small-scale technology survived because any clever village craftsman could build, for instance, a water wheel, any skilled smith could make steel by Roman methods, and so forth.
 But the Romans’ organization-dependent technology DID regress.
 Their aqueducts fell into disrepair and were never rebuilt.
 Their techniques of road construction were lost.
 The Roman system of urban sanitation was forgotten, so that not until rather recent times did the sanitation of European cities equal that of Ancient Rome.*